Installing and connecting distributed generation to Network Tasman’s electricity network

-At present our network is accommodating distributed generation without congestion.
-There is one area however that has reached its capacity for hosting solar generation.
-This area covers:
+At present our network is accommodating distributed generation without congestion in most areas.
+There are two areas however that have reached their capacity for hosting solar generation.
+These areas cover:

 - Installations supplied from Substation MR35.
-These sites are located in Redwoods Valley Road between and including numbers 320 to 337 and number 343.
+These sites are located in Redwoods Valley Road between and including numbers 320 to 337 and number 343; and